 · 31 (49%) of the calls resulted in self-treatment/first aid rather than off-site medical treatment.

 · Customer’s average med-only claim cost was $685 in 2018.
-So, $21,235 (685 X 31) in claims won’t appear on customer’s experience mod worksheet for 3 years.
+So, $21,235 (685 X 31) in claims won’t appear on customer’s experience rating worksheet for 3 years.

-These are three suggestions that can help reduce your experience modification factor in the near and intermediate term.
+These are three suggestions that can help reduce your experience modification rate in the near and intermediate term.
 If you have any question or would like to discuss any unique circumstances effecting your business, please don't hesitate to reach out.

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
-You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.
+You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses this website.